-No one is to take the oath by Elohim or by Adonai, but only by a formula of assent which invokes the curses prescribed in the Covenant.
-Nor is he to make mention in this connection of the Law of Moses: for the name of God is spelled out in that Law; so that if he swears by it and then transgresses, he commits profanation of the Holy Name; whereas if he swears before the judges by the curses of the Covenant, then, if he transgresses, he becomes liable only for a guilt-offering, confession and restitution, but does not have to pay the penalty of death.
+No one is to take the oath by EL- or by AD-, but only by a formula of assent which invokes the curses prescribed in the Covenant [cf. Lev.
+26.14-45].
+66 Nor is he to make mention in this connection of the Law of Moses, for (the name of God is spelled out in that Law); so that if he swears by it and then transgresses, he commits profanation of the Holy Name; whereas if he swears before the judges by the curses of the Covenant-then, if he transgresses, he becomes liable only for a guilt-offering, confession and restitution, but does not have to pay the penalty of death. ^{60a}

-It is to be a perpetual ordinance for the whole of Israel that whoever enters into the Covenant is to impose the Oath of the Covenant also upon his sons when they reach the age for the preliminary examination.
+It is to be a perpetual ordinance for the whole of Israel that whoever enters into the Covenant is to impose the oath of the Covenant also upon his sons when they reach the age for the preliminary examination.